Agecaf/mmhope/README.md

 ## Road Map
 ### 0.0.1
 - The first modding framework.
-- The basic utils for making bullets, with ShapeRender.
+- The basic com.agecaf.mmhope.utils for making bullets, with ShapeRender.
 - A basic game engine.
 - A demo level!